MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-In ServiceMode, the SvcParams of the SVCB RR provide an extensible data model for describing alternative endpoints that are authoritative for the origin, along with parameters associated with each of these alternative endpoints.
+In ServiceMode, the SvcParams of the SVCB RR provide an extensible data model for describing alternative endpoints that are authoritative for a service, along with parameters associated with each of these alternative endpoints.

 For HTTP use-cases, the HTTPS RR enables many of the benefits of Alt-Svc